Blackberry Panna Cotta Recipe

 - Sprinkle gelatin over the cold milk.
 Stir and set aside for 3 to 5 minutes to bloom.

-Pro tip - soaking the gelatin will ensure it dissolved into a smooth, not grainy mixture. - In a heavy-bottom saucepan over medium heat, heat the cream & sugar until sugar dissolves and cream comes to an almost boil.
+Pro tip – Soaking the gelatin will ensure it dissolves into a smooth, not grainy mixture. - In a heavy-bottomed saucepan over medium heat, heat the cream & sugar until the sugar dissolves and the cream comes to an almost-boil.

-Pro tip - we do not want to boil the gelatin as it can make the gelatin chewy. - Take the mixture off the heat and add the blackberry puree.
-Sieve the mixture thru a mesh to get any undissolved gelatin or remaining blackberry seeds.
+Pro tip – We do not want to boil the gelatin, as it can make it chewy. - Take the mixture off the heat and add the blackberry puree.
+Sieve the mixture through a mesh to get any undissolved gelatin or remaining blackberry seeds.

 - Gently pour the mixture into individual serving glasses.
-Let chill in the refrigerator for at least 4 hours
+Let it chill in the refrigerator for at least 4 hours.

 Jello